manin3/jangwonyoung/README.md

 Team Captain - Pascal

 ## What topic have you chosen?
 Why is it a problem?
 How does it relate to the theme and to the class?
-We have chosen Youtube Comment Sentiment Analysis, which is relevant because Youtube removed their dislikes, so it is often hard to discern whether people actually like a given video or not.
+We have chosen, Theme 5 Free Topics, Youtube Comment Sentiment Analysis, which is relevant because Youtube removed their dislikes, so it is often hard to discern whether people actually like a given video or not.
 We need to extract large bodies of text from the comment section of a video, and perform analysis on it to determine what sentiment it shows.

 ## Briefly describe any datasets, algorithms or techniques you plan to use
 We will just scrape the comments section of several hand picked videos, and utilize natural language processing algorithms/concepts such as stemming, tokenization, and POS tagging in combination with sentiment analysis libraries.